Effective experience rating for large insurance portfolios via surrogate modeling: Numerical illustration with real data

-Lastly, we evaluate the results of the surrogate model using an unstructured functional form in Figure \ref{gof5} and Table \ref{gof_un}.
-The surrogate model is fitted using multidimensional B-Splines representation for the function $\hat{\tilde G}_{\Pi}$, and using as inputs the manual premium, the two credibility sub-indexes, and the number of known periods in each policy.
+Finally, for the sake of comparison, we assess the results of the surrogate model using an unstructured functional form in Figure \ref{gof5} and Table \ref{gof_un}.
+This model can be considered the most flexible surrogate model since it is constructed without imposing any functional restrictions on the dependence of the likelihood-based statistics.
+As such, it serves as a baseline for evaluating predictive power.
+The surrogate model is fitted using multidimensional B-Splines representation for the function $\hat{\tilde G}_{\Pi}$, and using as inputs the manual premium, the two likelihood-based sub-statistics, and the number of known periods in each policy.
+The results are displayed in Figure \ref{gof5} and Table \ref{gof_un}, in the same fashion as the ones illustrated for the surrogate model with rating functional form.

-Our results, presented in Table \ref{gof_un}, demonstrate that the unstructured functional form provides a relatively better fit than the rating factor functional form, with lower error metrics and a higher coefficient of determination of 99\%.
+Our results in Table \ref{gof_un} demonstrate that using an unstructured functional form provides a relatively better fit than the rating factor functional form, with lower error metrics and a higher coefficient of determination of 99\%.
 This implies an almost perfect interpolation, indicating that the fitted premiums are much closer to the true premiums than the previous surrogate.
 Similarly, the graph on the left-hand side of Figure \ref{gof5} shows that the fitted premiums are much closer to the true premiums than the rating functional form, in the sense of much lower fluctuation around the 45-degree line.
-Similarly, on the right-hand side of Figure \ref{gof5}, the QQplot shows that the distribution of the fitted premiums still resembles the same as the true premiums, so the insurance company can rely on them.
+Analogously, on the right-hand side of Figure \ref{gof5}, the QQplot shows that the distribution of the fitted premiums still resembles the same pattern of the true premiums, and the results at the aggregate level in Table \ref{gof_un} show almost insignificant differences with the total premiums at the aggregate level.

-We would like to note that the surrogate model using the rating factor functional form provides comparable results to the unstructured form, with the added benefit of providing a transparent ratemaking process.
+We would like to note that, even though the surrogate model using the rating factor functional form provides a less competitive fit for the resulting premiums, it still provides almost comparable results to the unstructured form, with the added benefit of providing a transparent ratemaking process.
 Therefore, the choice between these two models will depend on the specific needs of the insurance company.
-Finally, we want to emphasize that the overall methodology via surrogate modeling provides desirable results in an inexpensive fashion.
+Finally, we want to emphasize that the overall methodology via surrogate modeling inexpensively provides desirable results.